codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

-#### Automaticaly calculate the threshold (THRESH_OTSU)
+#### Threshold calculated automaticaly (THRESH_OTSU)

-Will automatically calculate the appropriate threshold and then apply then apply the binarization algorithm we are using with it.
+Will automatically calculate the appropriate threshold and then apply the binarization algorithm we are using with it.
 Is used to **automatically** perform clustering-based image thresholding, The algorithm assumes that the image contains two classes of pixels following bi-modal histogram (foreground pixels and background pixels), it then calculates the optimum threshold separating the two classes so that their combined spread (intra-class variance) is minimal, or equivalently (because the sum of pairwise squared distances is constant), so that their inter-class variance is maximal.